wizeline/wize-docs/onboarding/README.md

 - What went well?
 - What can we improve?
 - What do we do?

 ## (Re-)Initialization

 The first cohort through this process received more coaching and training support from existing employees during their first week, rather than a prior cohort (9 - 13 Jan., 2017).

-On occasion, there may be weeks when there is no new cohort (_e.g._, all technical new-hires must join their assigned team/pod/project immediately; no technical new-hires; _etc._).
+On occasion, there may be weeks when there is no new cohort (e.g., all technical new-hires must join their assigned team/pod/project immediately; no technical new-hires; etc.).

-- The previous cohort completes their 2nd week as able (_e.g._, perhaps some members join their first assignments after only 1 onboarding week)
+- The previous cohort completes their 2nd week as able (e.g., perhaps some members join their first assignments after only 1 onboarding week)
 - When a new cohort is available, they will start as if in the initial cohort without 2nd week “seniors” as explained above

 ## Transition